 Academic fellowships are prestigious; and for graduate students who earn them, fellowships can help set the stage for illustrious careers.
 They are competitive.
 They come with money.
 They have titles like Fulbright and Ford.

-But what really impresses people in and out of the academy is a Grammy Award—something that UW graduate student and Grammy winner Martha Gonzalez discovered at a job interview shortly after she took home the gold.
+But what really impresses people in and out of the academy is a Grammy Award—something that UW graduate student and Grammy winner Martha Gonzalez discovered at a job interview shortly after she took home the gold in 2013.